 How to Implement the Activity Packets in Your Classroom

 Consider printing the packet in its entirety and copy and staple a class set of booklets.
 By giving the students an entire booklet, they can work at their own pace and learn independence right from day one.
 Alternatively, you could print select pages and use them individually.
-Decide what works best for you and your students!
+Decide what works best for you and your students when you prep the printables!

 Print and Go Activity Packets for Elementary Students